idanmoradarthas/DataScienceUtils/README.md

 ![plot precision recall curve with thresholds annotations](https://raw.githubusercontent.com/idanmoradarthas/DataScienceUtils/master/docs/source/images/test_plot_precision_recall_curve_with_thresholds_annotations.png)

 ## Preprocess

 ### Visualize Feature

-Receives a feature and visualize its values on a graph:
+Receives a feature and visualizes its values on a graph:

-* If the feature is float then the method plots the distribution plot.
+* If the feature is float, the method plots the distribution plot.
-* If the feature is datetime then the method plots a line plot of progression of amount thought time.
+* If the feature is datetime, the method plots a line plot of progression over time.
-* If the feature is object, categorical, boolean or integer then the method plots count plot (histogram).
+* If the feature is object, categorical, boolean, or integer, the method plots a count plot (histogram).

 ```python
 from ds_utils.preprocess import visualize_feature

 visualize_feature(X_train["feature"])
 ```